-Summer is slowly leaving us.
-Although if you live in South Florida as I do, the temperature is not giving the slightest signs that fall is around the corner.
-But nonetheless, it’s time to welcome the upcoming season and what better way than with a recipe for keto pumpkin cream cheese pound cake.
+It’s time to welcome the pumpkin season and what better way than with a recipe for keto pumpkin cream cheese pound cake.

 Every year I make it a point to add at least a couple more low carb keto pumpkin recipes to our recipe collection, this despite having already a few great pumpkin options.
 But somehow I always feel the need to outdo myself.
 It’s why I decided to create this keto pumpkin cream cheese pound cake that features a maple cinnamon flavored icing on the first day of September.

 This year I wanted to see if I could turn my popular keto cream cheese pound cake into a pumpkin spice version.
 After all, anytime I use that low carb pound cake as inspiration, I am able to give you another yummy keto treat.

 Plus if there is something I’ve learned, is that using cream cheese in low carb keto baking adds a lot of stability and makes things much easier when using non-gluten flour alternatives.
 So yeah there’s that.

 Wondering just how much this girl loves cream cheese and why it’s the key ingredient in this keto pumpkin cream cheese pound cake?
 Then take a look at the large and growing number of recipes that feature cream cheese on our site.

 If that huge list is not enough proof that this girl loves to cook low carb keto with cream cheese, I don’t know what is?

 With all those keto cream cheese recipes under my belt, I was certain a keto pumpkin cream cheese pound cake could be birthed.
 And I’m thrilled to report that the recipe worked like a charm.